5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 **NOTE**: `LayoutID` and `PathMapID` **must be identical** and must use the same number you chose for your Layout-ID previously.

 ### Amp Capabilities
-Besides entries for the Nodes that the incoming/outgoing signal traverses, **Platforms.xml** also contains entries for the Amp stage(s) that exist along that signal chain.
+Besides entries for the Nodes that the incoming/outgoing signal traverses, the Codec dump also includes entries for Amp stage(s) which have to be reflected in the **Platforms.xml** as well.

 #### Amp Node (Input side)
 For Inputs, the Amp is usually part of the first entry in the chain, the Input Node: